mcrider/azimuth-core/docs/development.md

 Form helper calls take this form:

-  <pre>{{formHelper value=[contents] type="[type]" label="[label]" fieldName="[contents]" }}</pre>
+  <pre>{{formHelper value=[contents] type="[type]" label="[label]" fieldName="[contents]" }}`

-*   <pre class="inline">value</pre>Variable used to store the field's contents.
+*   `value`Variable used to store the field's contents.
 This variable is the same as the one used whtpen display the field in the page/block.
-*   <pre class="inline">type</pre>The type of form element.
+*   `type`The type of form element.
 Can be one of tag, text, textarea, or wysiwyg (other form elements can in the *_edit.html file or by creating a new form helper).
-*   <pre class="inline">label</pre>The label to display next to the field when editing it
+*   `label`The label to display next to the field when editing it
-*   <pre class="inline">fieldName</pre>The value of the 'name' attribute on the element (can be the same name as the contents attribute)</section>
+*   `fieldName`The value of the 'name' attribute on the element (can be the same name as the contents attribute)</section>
 <section id="theming">

 ### Theming

-Though CSS added anywhere to your meteor project will be included in the global CSS file, by convention the site theme is stored in the client/css/theme/ directory.
-Styles can be added in the form of CSS files or .less files (Meteor will automatically parse either).
-Azimuth uses Twitter Bootstrap 2.x, though you can certainly switch it out for another framework (or roll your own).
-The default theme shipped with Azimuth is based off of [1pxdeep](http://rriepe.github.io/1pxdeep/), a flat Bootstrap theme generator.
+CSS added anywhere to your meteor project will be included in the global CSS file.
+Styles can be added in the form of CSS files or .less files (Meteor will automatically parse LESS files once you 'mrt add less' to your project).

 ### SEO